 - 1. The Provider must be able to demonstrate the imaged version is an exact copy of the paper document; - 2.
 The Provider must establish and implement a certification/quality assurance process to ensure the imaged information is an identical replication of the paper document in every way, including identifying the individual authorizing the original and the process.
 This should include their signature (this includes use of a valid electronic signature); - 3.
 The Provider must retain the scanned image as the "recordkeeping copy" for the required retention period; and - 4.
-As technological advances occur and are put into practice, the Provider must ensure continued accessibility to documents stored using earlier technologies.
+As technological advances occur and are put into practice, the c.
+Operational Data Reports d.
+Clinical Records

+Provider must ensure continued accessibility to documents stored using earlier technologies.